South Fork Bridge

-The South Fork Bridge is a historic bridge spanning the South Fork Ouachita River in Fountain Lake, Arkansas.
+The South Fork Bridge is a historic bridge spanning the South Fork Saline River in Fountain Lake, Arkansas.
 It formerly carried Arkansas Highway 128, whose modern bridge now stands just to the south, a short way east of its junction with Arkansas Highway 5.
 It is a two-span concrete closed-spandrel arch structure, with spans of 57 ft and a roadway width of 16 ft.
 It was built in 1928 by a county crew, after major flooding in 1927 damaged road infrastructure in the area.

 The bridge was listed on the National Register of Historic Places in 1990.